evmcnb/quartz/content/full/Eyelid Disorders.md

 - Deeper and more painful
 - May point towards the eyeball underneath the eyelid

 Management with hot compress and analgesia.
-Topical antibiotics (chloramphenicol) may be considered if its associated with [[Conjunctivitis]] or if symptoms persist.
+Topical antibiotics (chloramphenicol) may be considered if its associated with [[Full/Conjunctivitis]] or if symptoms persist.

 ## Chalazion